top of page

 The need

-Things have changed since the first years of Jamii, but the work is not done.
-From the new generation of young women who are looking for opportunities to grow as tomorrow's creative leaders, to our seniors who are facing isolation and invisibility, the need is constant.
+Things have changed since the first years of Jamii, but the work is not done yet.
+From the new generation of young women who are looking for opportunities to grow as tomorrow's creative leaders, to our seniors who are facing isolation and invisibility, the need to be there for our community is constant.
 It is not "something you can fix" - it is a decade-long journey for lasting impact.

 bottom of page